Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 ## Components of Imprecise Learning framework

 To allow users to make the decision of which notion of generalisation should the model follow, we need to create a choice space that will allow the users to interpret and influence the model behavior.
-We call this choice space $\Lambda$.
+We call this choice space $$ \Lambda $$.

 ### User behavior parameterized objectives
 Users choices should influence model behavior.
 To achieve this, we need to map the choice space to corresponding objectives.
 These corresponding objectives will make model exhibit user desired behaviour, when a model is trained using them.
 This is achevied by aggeration functions which transform our original risk profile into user behavior parameterized objectives.